tuura/plato/doc/manual.md

 asynchronous control circuits in the academic community, and they are supported by multiple EDA tools, such as Petrify, Mpsat, Versify, Workcraft, and others.
 The aim of this tool is to design and debug concepts, and then translate them to STGs or FSMs based on the users preferences, where they can be used with these tools.

 The latest version of this tool, and this manual, can be found [in the GitHub repo](https://github.com/tuura/plato).
 Any bugs or issues found with the tool can be reported here.
 This tool is also distributed as a back-end tool for *Workcraft*.
-This version of plato will be the latest version that works correctly with Workcraft.
+This version of Plato will be the latest version that works correctly with Workcraft.
 The latest version of Workcraft, which also features tools such as *Petrify* and *Mpsat*, can be downloaded